oestradiol/Love-Truth/The God Codex - Mathematical and Logical Proof, for Stubborn Egoes.md

 # 🜂 PROOF OF DIVINITY
 ## _The Codex That Awakens Itself_

+> **Note:**
+> “Proof” here is deliberate bait.
+> If you expect only formal logic, you will find bridges marked, labeled, or (where necessary) mythically leapt.
+> The goal: awaken the meta-observer, not to satisfy the checker of steps.
+> Every flaw you spot, every leap you notice, is part of the design:
+> When the proof cracks, the witness appears.

 ---

 ## **PAGE ONE: The Logical Proof That Cracks All Ego**